brix-ag/camunda-connector-utils/README.md

     @PropertyDefinition(
             label = "Password",
-            description = DefaultTexts.SECRETS_SUPPORTED,
             groupId = "data",
             notEmpty = true,
             conditionPropertyId = "action",
             conditionEquals = "login"
     )
-    //@Secret (dependency missing here, but all fields that support secrets have to be marked with this annotation) private String password;
+    private String password;

     @PropertyDefinition(